intituta/piscine_python_data_science/README.md

 Module 03 – Piscine Python for Data Science {\
   Intro to Python: Package management and virtual environment\
   &emsp;&emsp; Today we will help you acquire basic knowledge about how to manage\
-  &emsp;&emsp; ibraries in Python and work with virtual environments.\
+  &emsp;&emsp; libraries in Python and work with virtual environments.\
 }